nicholaswmin/fsm/README.md

 > a [finite-state machine][fsm]

 > ... is a mathematical model of computation.
-> It is an abstract machine that can be in *one* of a finite number of
+> It is an abstract machine that can be in one of a finite number of
 > *states* at any given time.
-> The change from one state to another is called a *transition*.
+> The change from one state to another is called a *transition*[^1].

-Ever ruminated if the elevator you just stepped in could malfunction and decapitate you?
+Ever ruminated if that elevator you just stepped in could malfunction and decapitate you?
 It wont.
-It's modelled as an FSM which only allows it to: `move` if state is:
+It's modelled as an FSM which only allows it to *transition to*: `move` from a *state* of: `doors-closed`.
-`doors-closed`.

-This implementation is remarkably simple, well-tested & safe against invalid [transition tables][stt].
+This implementation aims to be remarkably simple, well-tested & safe against invalid [transition tables][stt].

 ## Install